 There can be a lot of pressure from your family, friends, and yourself when it comes to choosing a career.
 It can feel like one of the biggest decisions you’ve ever made, and it’s important to fully assess the different opportunities ahead of you.

-Set up a time to conduct a Career Assessment at the CDC, and use the resources on this page to begin exploring what’s right for you.
+Set up a time to conduct a Career Assessment at the CCD, and use the resources on this page to begin exploring what’s right for you.
 Review the Career Action Plan to get some ideas for making progress toward your career goals during each year of undergraduate study.

-The CDC can help you explore your personality, interests, skills, and values, and give you insight on how they intersect with specific career paths.
+The CCD can help you explore your personality, interests, skills, and values, and give you insight on how they intersect with specific career paths.
 Taking an inventory of who you are before making a career decision will help you find a satisfying career path.

 If you are not interested in biology, but plan to pursue medicine, you might find yourself struggling to achieve your goals.
 It’s important to play to your natural strengths and interests when setting your career goals.
 Ultimately, you decide what career path you would like to pursue, and an open-minded and curious approach can help you achieve your goals.